JasonBock/BenchmarkInvestigations/README.md

 ## `FibonacciApproaches`

 This is a test to see the differences in calculating the n-th number in the Fibonacci sequence.

+## `IteratingAnonymousAndTupleTypes`

+This is a test to compare using anonymous and tuple types.

 ## `ListsAndCapacity`